 The Great Chefs Series is an opportunity for some of the most influential culinary minds on the planet to mentor, coach and collaborate with the developing talent within the Tasmanian hospitality industry.

-TasTAFE Drysdale students across Events, Tourism, Hospitality and Commercial Cookery programs in Launceston will deliver an educational experience that will culminate with the ‘Great Chefs’ and Commercial Cookery Apprentices delivering a premium culinary event, showcasing Tasmanian Vocational Education and Training with premium produce in the form of a six course degustation.
+TasTAFE Drysdale students across Events, Tourism, Hospitality and Commercial Cookery programs in Launceston will deliver an educational experience that will culminate with the ‘Great Chefs’ and Commercial Cookery Apprentices delivering a premium culinary event, showcasing Tasmanian Vocational Education and Training with premium produce in the form of a degustation.

-Each of the six courses is complemented with a wine from one of Tasmania's world class wineries, and is a culinary journey unique to the experiences, flavours and techniques that have shaped each of the ‘Great Chefs’, in imparting their pursuit and passion for cuisine to the next generation in the kitchen.
+Each of the courses is complemented with a wine from one of Tasmania's world class wineries, and is a culinary journey unique to the experiences, flavours and techniques that have shaped each of the ‘Great Chefs’, in imparting their pursuit and passion for cuisine to the next generation in the kitchen.

 During the months of September and October, TasTAFE Drysdale celebrates Chinese National Day and Golden Week holiday with two distinctly different Asian experiences.